MinBZK/nl-wallet/README.md

 - We want to offer a testing ground for a variety of use cases.
 - We want to share the lessons we learn with the public and share them with the EU.

 If you want to learn more about the NL Wallet development, please read the background information on the Pleio hub.
-The development of the user flows and screens can be followed through Figma.
+The development of the user flows and screens can be followed through [Figma](https://www.figma.com/file/dO5pKIIIyDgG0N2ZX4C2xd/2212_V1_Designs_NL-Voorbeeld-Wallet?node-id=1%3A3717&t=nwzAEOJZJEb0eC0o-1).

 # Licensing

 The source code of the NL Wallet is released under the [EUPL license](./LICENSES/EUPL-1.2.txt).
 The documentation is released under the [CC0 license](./LICENSES/CC0-1.0.txt).
-Please see the [.reuse/dep5](./.reuse/dep5) file for more details.
+Please see the [.reuse/dep5](./.reuse/dep5) file for more details, which follows the [Reuse specfication](https://reuse.software/spec/).

 # Contributing

 We’re releasing the source code with the explicit intention of allowing contributions.
 The coordination of the project lies with the development team of the European Digital Identity Progam, but we’re open to all contributions.
-You can directly create a new Pull Request via Github,or contact the community manager via [edi@minbzk.nl](mailto:edi@minbzk.nl).
+You can directly create a new Pull Request via Github,or contact the community manager via [edi@minbzk.nl](mailto:edi@minbzk.nl?subject=Contribution%20via%20GitHub).

 The development team works on the repository in a private fork (for reasons of compliance with existing processes) and shares its work as often as possible.
 If you watch the repository on GitHub, you will be notified of a new release.
 We will also send a notification through Pleio.